The most visited national park on record isn’t technically a park - NewsBreak

 Since 1904, NPS has been reporting the annual recreational visits each park receives.
 Over the last 117 years, the parks system as a whole has seen more than 15 billion – 15,391,325,968 , to be exact – recreational visits.

-While many individual parks have served hundreds of thousands, and in some cases, millions, of recreational visitors since they’ve opened, one outshines all others – Blue Ridge Parkway.NorCal woman survives 6 days stranded in snow
+While many individual parks have served hundreds of thousands, and in some cases, millions, of recreational visitors since they’ve opened, one outshines all others – Blue Ridge Parkway.Concerns over mask mandates being dropped for flyers

 Technically speaking, Blue Ridge Parkway isn’t exactly the park you envision when you think of Yosemite or Grand Teton.
 It’s actually a series of parks with one key feature: a 469-mile stretch of roadway that traipses through the Appalachian Highlands of Virginia into the western tip of North Carolina.
 It saw the greatest number of visitors of all NPS units in 2021 at 15.9 million visits .